Pugaippadam: Production

 The film was announced in May 2008.
-The director was an associate of Selvaraghavan.
+It is the directorial debut of Rajesh Lingam, previously an associate of Selvaraghavan.
 The cast was almost entirely newcomers.
-The male lead, Amjad, was associated with Radio One.
-Priya Anand, whose second film Vaamanan was released before Pugaippadam was introduced.
-Orator and professor G. Gnanasambandam played an important role.
+The male lead, Amzath Khan, was previously associated with Radio One.
+This was the first project signed by Priya Anand, although Vaamanan (2009) became her first release.
+Orator and professor G. Gnanasambandan played an important role.
+The filming was held at Chennai and Kodaikanal.